-- Expenses above [£500] require prior Committee majority approval (which, if under £1,000, may be my email rather than waiting for the next meeting). - Two quotations are required for items of expense or services likely to exceed [£2,500]. - For larger projects likely to exceed [£5,000], a minimum of three quotations must be obtained.
+- Expenses above £250 require prior Committee majority approval (which, if under £500, may be my email rather than waiting for the next meeting). - Two quotations are generally required for items of expense or services likely to exceed £2,500. - For larger projects likely to exceed £5,000, a minimum of three quotations should be obtained.

-However, when it is not reasonably practicable to obtain more than quote, or there is a particular specialism or reason to select a person/firm, then a supplier may be selected on a 'sole source' basis, but only after due consideration and approval of the committee.
+However, when it is not reasonably practicable to obtain more than quote, or there is a particular specialism or reason to select a person/firm, then a supplier may be selected on a 'sole source' basis, but only after due consideration and formal approval of the committee.